simonchu47/CarND-Traffic-Sign-Classifier-Project/README.md

 [image12]: ./examples/demo5.png "possibility_5"

 ---
-### Writeup
+### How to set up the environment

+Here is the link to [how to set up the environment](https://github.com/simonchu47/CarND-Traffic-Sign-Classifier-Project/blob/master/HOWTO.md)

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+And here is a link to my [project code](https://github.com/simonchu47/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. Summary of the data set.

 I used the python built-in function to calculate summary statistics of the traffic signs data set: